 AD: My junior season was cut short due to grades, an injury and not knowing how to deal with adversity, but I kept my eyes on what was happening in postseason play.
 I remember watching the news at night and seeing your team march all of the way to the Class C “Far West Regional”.
 You guys beat Starpoint, Newfane, Portville and then top-seeded John F. Kennedy 71-67 to win the Section VI Class C Championship as mostly freshman and sophomores.
 Some kids never made the sectionals at all, and the core of your team won yours as freshmen and sophomores.
 What was that ride like?

-JR: Our goal was the win the State Championship.
+JR: Our goal was to win the State Championship.
 It was my personal goal and the team’s goal as well.
 When you have that goal, you get that ‘tunnel vision’.
 We used to say, ‘Get to Glen.
 Get to Glen.
 You’ve got to get to Glens Falls.’
 That’s where the State Championship was held.
 For some time the Buffalo teams were having a hard time getting past the Rochester teams in the Far West Regional.
 We wanted to get past Rochester.
 For us, we had a lot of confidence because we played against the top notch competition in Buffalo.
 We were confident enough to get past Buffalo’s competition and we just had to beat the Rochester teams.
 It was step by step.

 JR: Everything.
 I think what we lacked is what they exploited.
 They had the structure we didn’t have.
 They were big and physical, and they just outworked us.
 I cried a lot after those two games.
 I shed a lot of tears.
 They were well deserved victories for them.